Increase your potential with an integrated Double Diploma

 Create a set schedule for each day

-A set-in-stone schedule will give you structure to follow each day.
+A set-in-stone schedule will give you the structure to follow each day.
 Try this schedule below:

 Monday to Wednesday